 In contrast, Data Set #2 is a lot more interpretable:

-You may also look into the way you gather data.
-Your online form builder should be able to accept and export data in a structured format, with clear headers.
+You may also look into how you collect data.
+Your online form builder should export data in a structured format with clear labels.
 If your form builder churns out data that looks more like Data Set #1, you might want to consider another solution.

-Finally, usability is a data quality metric that measures how easily you can manipulate the data to perform a business function.
-For example, if you need to perform a series of complicated calculations to get your data to say something, it has low usability.
-On the other hand, if most of your formulas are straightforward, then it has high usability.
+Finally, usability is a data quality metric that measures how you can use the data to perform a business function.
+For example, data is not very usable if you need to perform a series of complicated calculations to be useful.
+On the other hand, if most of your data is straightforward, then it has high usability.

-Usability also includes findability, which refers to the ease with which a user can find a data set within a larger pool of data.
-By creating a data catalog that includes a description of a data set, a list of its contents, and its location, you can increase the usability of your data.
+Usability also includes findability, which refers to the ease of finding a data set.
+Creating a data catalog that includes a description of a data set, a list of its contents, and its location can increase data usability.

-Data quality, though, is more than just accuracy.
-What we usually call “accurate data” is composed of data that passes multiple tests, such as its closeness to accepted or observed values, coverage, consistency, timeliness, and integrity.
-It is also heavily influenced by your opinion of the data source and the way you use and manipulate data sets.
+However, data quality is more than just accuracy.
+What we usually call “quality data” consists of data that pass multiple tests.
+These tests include closeness to accepted values, coverage, consistency, timeliness, and integrity.
+It is also heavily influenced by your personal opinion of the data source.

-By establishing data quality metrics for your business, you can ensure that the data you get tells you the whole story.
-The insights you gain from analyzing quality data will help you make informed decisions that will improve the way you do business and increase your revenue flow.
+By establishing data quality metrics for your business, you can ensure that the data you get tells a true story.
+The insights you gain from analyzing quality data will allow you to make decisions that benefit your business.